Significant Disproportionality Frequently Asked Questions (FAQ)

 • Disproportionality methodology for identification, placement, and discipline consider reasonable progress and require alternate risk ratios and redirection of funds.
 Indicator 4 methodology includes none of these.

-• The indicator review process for Indicator 4 and disproportionality in discipline are very similar, with the exception of redirection of funds, which only applies to disproportionality in identification, placement, and discipline.
+• The indicator review process for Indicator 4 and significant disproportionality in discipline are very similar, apart from redirection of funds, which only applies to disproportionality in identification, placement, and discipline.

 Back to Top